google/transit/gtfs-realtime/spec/en/trip-updates.md

 #### Alternative trip matching

-Trips which are not frequency based may also be uniquely identified by a TripDescriptor including the combination of:
+Trips not defined in frequencies.txt may also be uniquely identified by a TripDescriptor including the combination of:

 *    __route_id__
 *    __direction_id__